GSA/digitalgov.gov/content/authors/beth-martin/_index.md

 email: "Beth.Martin@opm.gov"

 # Bio — keep it under 50 words
-bio: "Beth Martin is User Experience Lead at the Office of Personnel Management and co-lead of the Web Managers Community of Practice."
+bio: "Beth Martin is a Digital Services Expert (UX Designer) at the Office of Personnel Management (OPM).
+She  previously worked at the FAA as a UX Lead.
+Beth is also an adjunct professor in UX Design."

 # Where can people learn more about your agency or program?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""